lisabecker/lisabecker/README.md

 :bulb: Projects I'm currently working on:
 - writing a review paper on the current state of Natural Language Processing in Reinforcement Learning
-- learning how to use Tensorflow with Deeplearning.ai's Coursera course
+- practicing how to use Tensorflow with Deeplearning.ai's Coursera course

 :mailbox: You can reach me via [LinkedIn](https://www.linkedin.com/in/becker-lisa/) or beckerlisa93(:email:)gmail.com